Tri-City Multi-jurisdictional Local Hazard Mitigation Plan

 Purpose & Scope

-The Tri-City Multi-jurisdictional Local Hazard Mitigation Plan is a partnership among the City of Fremont, City of Newark, City of Union City, Alameda County Water District, and Union Sanitary District to reduce long-term risk and loss to people and property in the Tri-City area, and bolster community resilience in the face of future natural disasters.
+The Tri-City Multi-jurisdictional Local Hazard Mitigation Plan is a partnership among the City of Fremont, City of Newark, City of Union City, Alameda County Water District, and Union Sanitary District (the "Participating Jurisdictions") to reduce long-term risk and loss to people and property in the Tri-City area, and bolster community resilience in the face of future natural disasters.
 The scope of the plan will address various natural hazards, including:

 - Earthquake